 THE BIOLOGICAL TERRAIN

-At about the same time also in France, another researcher, Claude Barnard (1813-78), who is regarded as the father of modern physiology, introduced the rival ‘milieu intérieur’ (biological terrain) theory of infection.
-He agreed with Virchow and proposed that the biological terrain is of greater importance than the microbe.
+At about the same time also in France, Claude Barnard (1813-78), who is regarded as the father of modern physiology, introduced the rival ‘milieu intérieur’ (biological terrain) theory of infection.
+He agreed with Virchow and proposed that the biological terrain is of greater clinical significance than the microbe.

 Shortly before he died in 1895, Pasteur is said to have conceded to Barnard, with the remark, “La bactérie n’est rien.
 C’est le terrain qui fait tout!”

-It is now evident that both schools of thought are valid, although conventional medicine tends to disregard the biological terrain.
-For example, prescribing antibiotics is liable to cause intestinal dysbacteriosis (unhealthy micro flora in the intestine), which predisposes to bowel dysfunction and immune system weakness.
-In France, medical doctors nowadays routinely prescribe probiotics (supplements of healthy intestinal microflora) along with antibiotics.
-Electro smog from radio masts and high voltage power cables, harmful earth radiation (geopathic stress), unhealthy eating and dental mercury poisoning are examples of influences that can compromise the biological terrain and underly to serious illness.
-These major causes of ill health are disregarded in conventional medicine.
+It is now evident that both schools of thought are valid but conventional medicine tends to disregard the significance of the biological terrain.
+For example, prescribing antibiotics is liable to cause intestinal dysbacteriosis (unhealthy micro flora in the intestine), which predisposes to bowel dysfunction and impairs immune system function.
+In France, medical doctors nowadays routinely prescribe probiotics (supplements of healthy intestinal microflora) at the same time as they prescribe antibiotics.
+Electro smog from radio masts and from high voltage power cables, harmful earth radiation (geopathic stress), unhealthy eating and high voltage amalgam dental fillings are examples of influences that can compromise the biological terrain and cause serious illness.
+These major causes of health deterioration are liable to be overlooked in conventional medicine.

 Further support for the milieu intérieur theory was provided by Antoine Béchamp (1816-1908).
-He studied sterile living red blood corpuscles under a powerful microscope and observed that acidifying the preparation encouraged the spontaneous development of pathogens.
-This groundbreaking research paved the way for the concept of alkalising the biological terrain in the management of chronic illnesses and cancer.
-His finding was subsequently confirmed through dark ground microscopy.
-While the concept of alkalising the biological terrain is well known to practitioners of integrative medicine, it is overlooked in standard conventional medicine.
+Béchamp studied sterile living red blood corpuscles under a powerful microscope and observed that acidifying the preparation encouraged the spontaneous development of pathogens.
+This groundbreaking research paved the way for the concept of alkalising the biological terrain in the management of chronic illnesses.
+While the concept of alkalising the biological terrain is well known to practitioners of naturopathic medicine, it is disregarded in conventional medicine.

-During the 1930’s, Hans Selye, a Hungarian doctor, working in Montreal, Canada, carried out research on animals.
-He showed that all disease is caused by stress.
+During the 1930’s, Hans Selye, a Hungarian doctor, working in Montreal, Canada, carried out research on animals that showed all disease is caused by stress.
 Because English was not his first language, he incorrectly used the word (mechanical) ‘stress’ instead of the more correct word ‘strain’.
-His work was so groundbreaking that the word ‘stress’ actually meaning ‘biological strain’ has long been in common usage.
+His work was so groundbreaking that the word ‘stress’ meaning ‘biological strain’ has long been in common usage.

-Selye showed that the physiology of exposure to stress involves an output of neuroendocrine hormones in the brain (adrenocortical trophic hormone and beta endorphin) and of corticosteroids from the adrenal cortex.
+Selye also showed that the physiology of exposure to stress involves an output of neuroendocrine hormones in the brain - adreno-cortical trophic hormone (ACTH) and beta endorphin and of corticosteroids (stress hormones) from the adrenal cortex.
 In health, these stress hormones reduce pain and inflammation and prepare the body for enhanced mental and physical activity.
 The stress response involves a rise in blood pressure to pump extra oxygen into the brain and muscles, and a rise in blood sugar to provide extra energy.
-There is also a physiological release of cholesterol into the bloodstream to enable biosynthesis of extra anti-inflammatory adrenal corticosteroids.
+There is also a physiological release of cholesterol into the bloodstream for biosynthesis of extra anti-inflammatory adrenal corticosteroids.